freesinger/network-arch/Courses/TCP_Incast/Incast.md

 - The **variable-fragment workload** does not fully reflect the complex dynamics of the incast pathology.

 - First, whatever sub-optimal behavior we see with regard to delayed ACKs is **workload independent**.

-- Second, because our results are different from [11\], and we ensured that all application and transport level parameters are **reproduced**, the different results suggest that the **different network environment associated with a differ- ent testbed** would **play a part**.
+- Second, because our results are different from [11\], and we ensured that all application and transport level parameters are **reproduced**, the different results suggest that the **different network environment associated with a different testbed** would **play a part**.

-- Also, in agreement with the observation in Figure 6, the sub-optimal behavior for 200us RTO value is **independent** of the presence or absence of de- layed ACKs.
+- Also, in agreement with the observation in Figure 6, the sub-optimal behavior for 200us RTO value is **independent** of the presence or absence of delayed ACKs.

 ### 6. Quantitative Models

 #### 6.1 Model Description

 - *2* critical insights into potential TCP fixes to help address the Incast problem:
   - For large RTO timer values, **reducing the RTO timer** value is a first-order mitigation.

   - For smaller RTO timer values, **intelligently controlling the inter-packet wait time** becomes crucial.